 As I mentioned in my bedroom drawer divider post, spring means an attack on chaos at Hawk Hill and the kitchen did not escape my organizational wrath this year.
-Like most 1920’s homes, my kitchen is cute but tiny, and boasts only 4 drawers total!
-These drawers, as you can imagine, quickly become a jumbled mess that off-the-shelf drawer organizers are never tough enough or large enough to handle.
+Like most 1920’s homes, my kitchen is cute but tiny.
+The kitchen has only 4 drawers total!
+These drawers, as you can imagine, quickly become a jumbled mess that off-the-shelf drawer dividers are never tough enough or large enough to handle.

 While construction grade foam board worked great for dividers for the bedroom dresser drawers, these high-traffic drawers needed tougher, thinner dividers to maximize storage space and tolerate shifting cutlery each time the drawer opened and closed.
 Thin pine craft boards from the lumber yard worked perfect!
 3/8 thick by 3 inches wide was the perfect thickness and width for my shallow kitchen drawers.

 At about $1 per foot, this wood wasn’t cheap.
 To make sure I cut my boards right the first try and didn’t waste this expensive wood, before even buying the wood I cleaned out my drawers completely and used strips of corrugated cardboard to design and play around with options for dividers.
 When I’d created the perfect arrangement, I hot glued my cardboard strips together and took measurements.

 I created my dividers’ joints in two ways: fitting together boards by notching them (done with several parallel cuts with a miter saw) and T-type joints that were glued and nailed with small finishing nails.
 (Update 2016: this project has help up well, although the glued and nailed T joints have needed repaired once.
 The notched boards have worked well maintenance free)

 The notched boards were eazy to zip through with my miter saw- Although that type of saw left some rough, angled edges at the end of the cut, the edges are completely concealed when assembled: